wwylab/CliPP/README.md

 * ```filtering_flag```: Whether filtering is needed during the postprocessing.
 Take value of 0 or 1.
 Default is 1 (need filtering).
 * ```Lambda```: The penalty parameter, which usually takes values from 0.01-0.25.
 If skipping this parameter, it will return a list of results that take value of [0.01, 0.03, 0.05, 0.075, 0.1, 0.125, 0.15, 0.175, 0.2, 0.225, 0.25] by default.

-The followings are parameters only needed when doing postprocessing.
-Note that the subsampling is done for each interval of cellular prevalence, and the sampled SNV is proportional to number of total SNVs belong to each interval.
+The followings are parameters only needed when doing subsampling.
+Essentialy, we partition the theoretical CP range (0-1) to multiple intervals (windows), then randomly assign SNVs that belong to their corresponding windows, where the number of sampled SNV is proportional to number of total SNVs belong to each window.
 * ```No_subsampling```: The number of SNVs you want to include in each subsamples.
 * ```Rep_num```: The number of random subsamples needed.
-* ```window_size```: Controls the length of the interval.
+* ```window_size```: Controls the length of the window.
 Takes value between 0 and 1.
-* ```overlap_size```: Controls how large two consecutive windows overlaps.
+* ```overlap_size```: Controls the overlapped length of two consecutive windows.
 Takes value between 0 and 1.